oculometric/stui/doc/HELP.md

 Simple Text User Interface gives you a lightweight toolkit to build interactive interfaces inside the terminal window.

-it's header only, so project setup simply involves adding the [stui.h](stui.h) file to your project somehow and `#include`-ing it (though actually you should probably add the whole project as a git submodule or something). the option [stui_extensions](stui_extensions.h) file gives you a useful class for managing an entire interface page in one class. there is also the optional [stui_script.h](stui_script.h) file which provides support for reading LayoutScript files into a functional UI tree.
+it's header only, so project setup simply involves adding the [stui.h](stui.h) file to your project somehow and `#include`-ing it (though actually you should probably add the whole project as a git submodule or something). the option [stui_extensions](stui_extensions.h) file gives you a useful class for managing an entire interface page in one class.

 the most basic use of the library simply invovles creating a `Component` and calling `Renderer::render` on it. interface layouts can then be built up from a combination of nested elements, and you just call `Renderer::render` on the root element. **however, you must call `Terminal::configure` first for the terminal window to behave correctly.**